Soldier army soldier, army NCO, army reserve

 6. Career path and progression

-The Army offers training and apprenticeships in a wide variety of skills and trades.
-With training and experience you could move up through the ranks or into a specialist technical or managerial role.
+With training and experience you could move up through the ranks or into a specialist unit like the commandos.